zachgalbs/content-scraper/README.md

   - **Fetch Latest Articles:**
     - Goes through each source provided and retrieves the articles via the Parse RSS Feed function
     - Sorts articles by date published, adds the three latest articles to a list
-    - Returns the list of all the articles

-  - **Summarize Text:**
-    - Given an article's full text, prompts chatgpt 4o mini to summarize the text

   - **Score Relevance**
     - Rates the relevance of an article on a scale of 1-100 based on a subjective interpretation of how related the article is to AI stuff
-    - Also gives an explanation on why it gave the score it did (e.g. Low score because there was no mention of AI)

 #### Filtering Articles: